-Sunday Service Schedule:9 am Holy Eucharist and Children's Formation 11 am Solemn Eucharist with Full Choir and Incense Nursery Care at both services; Coffee Hour follows each service.
-5:30 pm Service includes candlelight, Gregorian chant, a time of silent meditation, and new Eucharistic prayers
+Sunday Service Schedule (Summer):8 am Holy Eucharist (spoken) 10 am Holy Eucharist with Summer Choir.
+Incense in June and August; no incense in July.
+Children's Formation and Nursery Care at 10 am; Coffee Hour follows the 10 am service.
+5:30 pm Service includes candlelight, Gregorian chant, a time of silent meditation, and new Eucharistic prayers.

 A Vision and Mission for St. Andrew’s